scripbox/flume/README.md

 * `rate_limit_scale` - Time scale in `milliseconds` for the pipeline
 * `rate_limit_count` - Total number of jobs to be processed within the time scale
+* `rate_limit_key`(optional) - Using this option, rate limit can be set across pipelines.
+When this option is not set, rate limit will be maintained for a pipeline.

 ```elixir
 rate_limit_count = 1000